Copenhagen-Alliance/copenhagen-alliance.github.io/README.md

 ## What do we mean by free?

+> There is an open issue on this section - see https://github.com/biblicalhumanities/copenhagen-alliance/issues/5.

 A resource is freely licensed if the license permits free use, reuse, modification, and sharing with others.
 A resource in the public domain is free by definition.
 If you create a work but do not license it, it is copyrighted by default, and nobody else can use it without your permisssion.
 The best way to make a resource free is to create a clear license that identifies you as the copyright holder.

 Standard licenses are strongly preferred because the terms are well-understood by a large community and it is easy to get information on them.
 For content, you can generate a license at [Creative Commons](https://creativecommons.org/choose/) by making a few simple choices.
 For code, [choosealicense.com](https://choosealicense.com) provides an excellent overview of licensing options.